nfes-org/nfes-org.github.io/_posts/2006-10-04-Petrophysicalreevaluationofthe.md

 ---
 title: "Petrophysical re-evaluation of the Statfjord and Lunde formations on the Snorre field.
-Determination of net reservoir."
+Determination of net reservoir.
+(Christian Erik Halvorsen, Statoil )"
 tags: presentation
 ---